Solstice-Protocol/SolsticeProtocol/CONTRIBUTING.md

 5. Tag commit (`v1.2.0`)
 6. Deploy to production

-## 📞 Getting Help

-- **Discord**: Join our community server
-- **GitHub Discussions**: Ask questions
-- **Email**: dev@solsticeprotocol.com

-## 🙏 Recognition

-Contributors will be:
-- Listed in CONTRIBUTORS.md
-- Mentioned in release notes
-- Eligible for community rewards

-Thank you for contributing to Solstice Protocol! 🎉
+Thank you for contributing to Solstice Protocol!
+We appreciate your efforts to make this project better.